Install Python the right way, with uv

 uv add anthropic

-uv writes a pyproject.toml and a lockfile, and creates .venv/ automatically.
+That writes a pyproject.toml and a lockfile, and creates .venv/ for you.
 To run code inside the env:

 # run a script using the project's venv